-- 1. Starting at the Key Assign|Pt-to-Pt menu, select the port you want to assign to the keypanel key.

-- 2. Press the SEL button.
+- 1. Starting at the Key Assign Pt-to-Pt menu, select the port you want to assign to the keypanel key. - 2.
+Press the SEL button.

-- A list of auto-functions appear.
+A list of auto-functions appear.

-- 3. Using the arrow buttons, select the auto-function you want to assign to the Pt-to-Pt assignment, if applicable.

-- 4. Press the SEL button.
+- 3. Using the arrow buttons, select the auto-function you want to assign to the Pt-to-Pt assignment, if applicable. - 4.
+Press the SEL button.

-- Tap Key appears in the panel display.

-- 5. Press down on the keypanel key position where you want the Pt-to-Pt assignment to appear.
-The key color changes and the alpha appears on the key.
+5. Press down on the keypanel key position where you want the Pt-to-Pt assignment to appear.